 This course provides students with the opportunity to further develop their painting skills.
-Various painting media is the focus of this class with an emphasis on composition, color, and technique.
+Oil painting medium is the focus of this class with an emphasis on composition, color, and technique.
 This is for the student who enjoys painting.
 It is also recommended for students who are interested in art related fields.